On the Scattering of Waves inside Charged Spherically Symmetric Black Holes: Introduction

+Our results hold for the natural energy given by the energy-momentum tensor of the wave equation using the spacelike slices of the Regge-Wheeler variable, and the associated vector field\footnote{This vector field is timelike in the interior of the black hole and asymptotically becomes normal to the horizons.}.
+We suspect that a similar breakdown of scattering happens for any generic timelike vector field that is asymptotically normal to the horizons, in the sense that either the trace operators or their inverses would be unbounded.
+Furthermore, we do not expect that using another spacelike foliation would help avoiding this breakdown.

-This contrast between the behaviour of Dirac fields and other fields, like scalar waves\footnote{We also expect electromagnetic fields to exhibit similar behaviours to scalar waves.}, regarding the boundedness of the intermediate scattering operators, is related to the existence of conserved norms.
-Dirac fields always possess a positive definite quantity which can be used as an $L^2$-norm and is conserved independently of the spacetime background --- the so-called Dirac's current (see for example \cite{hafner_scattering_2021}).
-The conservation of the other fields' norms, depends largely on the geometry of the underlying spacetime.
-For example, in the dynamical interiors of Reissner-Nordström black holes, solutions to the geometric wave equation do not have an associated conserved positive quantity.
+This contrast between the behaviour of Dirac fields and other fields\footnote{E.g., scalar waves.
+We also expect electromagnetic fields to exhibit similar behaviours to scalar waves.}, regarding the boundedness of the intermediate scattering operators, is related to the existence of conserved norms.
+Dirac fields always possess a positive definite quantity which can be used as an $L^2$-norm and is conserved independently of the spacetime background --- the so-called Dirac's current (see e.g., \cite{hafner_scattering_2021}).
+For other fields, the conservation of the norm may largely depend on the geometry of the underlying spacetime.
+For example, in the dynamic interiors of RN black holes, solutions to the geometric wave equation do not have an associated conserved positive quantity.